Inventory Turns as Decisive Competitive Edge

 Governing for Quality of Life: Resolving Chronic Conflicts through TOC Thinking

-Presentation Summary Assuming that the general goal of government is to improve quality of life—now and in the future—this session examines the persistent constraints that prevent governments from reliably achieving that aim.
+Assuming that the general goal of government is to improve quality of life—now and in the future—this session examines the persistent constraints that prevent governments from reliably achieving that aim.
 Operating in environments shaped by limited resources, volatility, uncertainty, competing priorities, and ideological divides, governments face systemic tensions that go beyond day-to-day challenges.

 Drawing on the work of government thought leaders who have applied the Theory of Constraints (TOC) to public systems—Kristen Cox, Alan Barnard, and Rami Goldratt—this session uses TOC tools, especially the Evaporating Cloud and the concept of oscillating conflicts, to surface recurring constraints across tactical (service), operational (agency), and strategic (political) levels.
 Conflict categories, including budget-related tensions, will be explored with a focus on identifying underlying assumptions and proposing injections to dissolve them.